yuwen41200/fpga-computing/docs/paper.md

 We want to evaluate `color × 1.125 ^ 1024`.

 ## 3.6.
 Kernel Instantiation ##
+We use a _generate block_ to instantiate 256 kernel modules, namely, 256 simultaneously running threads.
+Each kernel module calculates a single color value, so the FPGA can calculate at most 256 values at the same time.

 ## 3.7.
 FSM (Finite-State Machine) ##
+There are 4 states: `IDLE_STATE`, `RECV_STATE`, `EXEC_STATE`, and `SEND_STATE`.
+After the program starts, the circuit goes to the second state.
+The second state waits and receives 256 color values, until then, it goes to the third state.
+The third state processes the 256 received values in parallel, then it goes to the last state.
+The last state waits and sends 256 new values back, and goes to the first state again.

 ## 3.8.
 Data Interface ##